WebMD: Better Information. Better Health.

 • Being exposed to certain chemicals, such as asbestos, cadmium, benzene, organic solvents, or certain herbicides

 • Having high blood pressure.
-Doctors don' know whether the condition or medication used to treat it is the source of the increased risk.
+Doctors don't know whether high blood pressure or medication used to treat it is the source of the increased risk.

 Having these risk factors does not mean you will get kidney cancer.
 And it's also true that you can have none of them and still get the disease.